"Package management" technique missing "allow untrusted" switch

 So, at this moment "Package management" in not valid replace for "Package management for Debian / Ubuntu / APT systems".

-#7 Updated by Jonathan CLARKE 11 months ago
+#7 Updated by Jonathan CLARKE about 1 year ago

 - Tracker changed from User story to Bug